 If I had had the afternoon to spend on the West Coast I would have driven up to Ballycroy National Park and the town of Bangor Erris as they aren’t far from Achill Island and then if I had 4 days on the West Coast of Ireland I would have gone to the town of Sligo which is described in the guide as ‘a delightful town, full of history and well supplied with pubs and restaurants’ and either stayed here overnight or headed to the airport if I was flying from Knock!

 And there you have it!
-3 Days in Ireland packed with the beauty of the West Coast!
+My 3 Days Ireland Itinerary packed with the beauty of the West Coast!

-As I said, I visited on the August Bank Holiday but considering it was one of the busiest weekends of the year it really didn’t feel that busy!
+As I said, I did my West Coast of Ireland road trip on the August Bank Holiday but considering it was one of the busiest weekends of the year it really didn’t feel that busy!
 I think this was largely due to the fact that I didn’t get to the Cliffs of Moher or the Connemara National Park until later on in the day so I missed the coaches and spent my mornings in the cities which is when the coaches would are driving around!

 You need a car for this trip!
 Rental Cars work with the biggest car hire companies including Budget who I hired my car from for this trip!